Get started with a few quick questions

 Updated GDPR-aligned data protection (Law 29733, overhauled March 2025) 3-hour offset from US West Coast

-This trade-off profile makes Peru a strong fit for companies prioritizing cost-efficiency on custom software development with full Eastern time zone overlap, and who can work with mid-size software development firms rather than enterprise-scale vendors.
-Peru sits at the lower end of LATAM nearshore software development rates: cheaper than Colombia, Mexico, Chile, and Costa Rica for comparable talent.
+For buyers weighing offshore vs nearshore options, this trade-off profile makes Peru a strong fit for companies prioritizing cost-efficient delivery with full Eastern time zone overlap, and who can work with mid-size firms rather than enterprise-scale vendors.
+Peru sits at the lower end of LATAM nearshore rates: comparable to Colombia at entry levels and cheaper than Mexico, Chile, and Costa Rica for senior talent.

 Cultural Differences to Expect